 In 2013 she made her debut at the Bavarian State Opera in Munich as Ježibaba in Rusalka, where she was a member of the ensemble until 2019 and performed countless roles, including Kostelnička in Jenufa, Frugola in Il tabarro, Gertrud in Hänsel and Gretel.

-In addition to her Italian repertoire, which includes the roles of Azucena, Amneris, Ulrica, Santuzza or the princess in Adriana Lecouvreur, Helena Zubanovich enjoys great success as Ježibaba in Rusalka, Kostelnička in Jenufa, Klytämnestra in Elektra, Zia Principessa in Suor Angelica, the Sorceress in Prokofiev’s The Fiery Angel, and Marina in Boris Godunov.
+In addition to her Italian repertoire, which includes the roles of Azucena, Amneris, Ulrica, Santuzza, Zia Principessa in Suor Angelica as well as the princess in Adriana Lecouvreur, Helena Zubanovich enjoys great success as Ježibaba in Rusalka, Kostelnička in Jenufa, Klytämnestra in Elektra, the Sorceress in Prokofiev’s The Fiery Angel, and Marina in Boris Godunov.
 She is also a successful concert performer with a repertoire that includes Verdi’s Requiem, Beethoven’s IX.
 Symphony, or Mahler’s Kindertotenlieder.

 Helena regularly performs with renowned conductors such as Kirill Petrenko, Simone Young, Tomas Hanus, Marco Armiliato, Pablo Halffter, Asher Fisch, Marko Letonja, Stefan Anton Reck, Pietro Rizzo, Gabriele Ferro, Alfred Eschwé, Krzysztof Pendercki, Lukasz Borowicz, Antoni Wit or Michael Jurowski and directors like Denis Krief, Willy Decker and Giancarlo del Monaco.
 Moreover, she has released several CD and DVD recordings.

-In addition to her international opera and concert activities she attained her doctorate degree in music and singing at the Poznań University of Music in 2016 and has served as lecturer at the music conservatories in Poznań and Szczecin.
-Furthermore, she has also been named Professor of Singing at the University of Art in Graz, Austria in October 2019.
+In addition to her international opera and concert activities she obtained a doctorate degree in music and singing at the Poznań University of Music in 2016 and has served as lecturer at the music conservatories in Poznań and Szczecin.
+Furthermore, she has been serving as Professor of Singing at the University of Art in Graz since October 2019.